 Edifier R1280T — Best Speakers for Vinyl Under $100

-These best passive bookshelf speakers for vinyl has 42W output, are 9.5 inches tall, 5.8 inches wide, and 6.9 inches deep.
-However, with their retro-style aesthetics and high-quality construction, they deserve to be prominently displayed for all to see.
+This model has 42W output, are 9.5 inches tall, 5.8 inches wide, and 6.9 inches deep.
+Still, with the retro-style aesthetics and high-quality build, they deserve to be put in front to be seen well.
 The retro looks, though, isn’t the sole reason to call this unit the best powered speakers for a turntable.
 They provide versatile connectivity with dual RCA ports and feature some tonal balance controls to adjust the sound to the listener’s individual taste.
 However, this device don’t feature Bluetooth or other wireless connectivity.

 The housing is performed with precision, the finish and all angles are smooth, the controls and connections are within reach and have sturdy dials / jacks.
-I appreciated the convenience of having dual RCA inputs and an AUX port that I used to connect my phono and headphones.
-Setting up the system was a breeze, as the speaker connections were simple and straightforward, and all necessary cables were included in the package.
+I appreciated the dual RCA inputs and the AUX port that I used to plug in my phono and headphones.
+Setting up the system is easy, the speaker connections are simple and straightforward.
+Especially since all cables are packaged.

 Detaching the front grill, I’ve found a 4-inch woofer and a 0.5-inch tweeter with the cross beam.
 I had to make the minimal adjustments to get the full warm analog sound with the lively dynamics and vast frequency range that did correspond with my perception of the best budget powered speakers for a turntable.
-At peak moments, the highs were sharp but not shrill, while the mids were articulate and harmonious.
+The highs were sharp at peak moments but not shriek.
+The mids were articulate and harmonic.

 Pros